 The DWP look for very specific things in medical evidence, and Citizens Advice has lots of experience in this area.

-Sending medical evidence after you've sent your form
+Sending medical evidence after you've sent your capability for work questionnaire

 Write a covering letter

-It’s important to write a covering letter if you send medical evidence after you’ve sent back your ESA50 form.
+It’s important to write a covering letter if you send medical evidence after you’ve sent back your questionnaire.

 You should include: